polyminer1/rhminer/README.md

 On multiple gpu rigs, it's NOT recommended to mine CPU at the same time.
 You'll have more kernel timeout error because the driver will lack cpu time.<br>
 Also, it is recommented, on multiple GPU rigs, to run the miner in a loop in a batch file !

-Best way to find stability sweetspot's thread count is to divide total memory mb by 4.4 and then by 2<br>
-Exemple: On GTX 1060 3gb, 3000 / 8.8 /2  = 170 gpu threads.
-Use that as a starting point for the -gputhreads parameter.

 ## Troubleshoot
 On Windows 7/8/10, if you get the missing OpenCL.dll error you need to download it into rhminer's folder. (hint: You can safely get one with the Intel SDK on Intel's opencl website)